eugenp/tutorials/core-java-modules/core-java-objects/README.md

-## Deep vs shallow copy of an object
+## Deep vs Shallow Copy of an Object

-This module contains article about creating a deep vs shallow copy of an object in Java
+This module contains article about creating a deep vs shallow copy of an object in Java.